chromium/chromium/docs/updater/functional_spec.md

 If the application is already installed, it is registered with the version present on disk.
 If it has not yet been installed, a version of `0` is used.

+User-scope updaters will update any application registered with them, except apps that are managed by a system-scope updater.

+System-scope updaters will update any application registered with them.
+On POSIX platforms, they will additionally lchown the existence checker path registered by the application to be owned by the root user.
+User-scope updaters use this as a signal that the application is managed by a system-scope updater.

 ### App Activity Reporting
 Applications can report whether they are actively used or not through the updater.
 Update servers can then aggregate this information to produce user